Friday, December 20, 2013

 Our first choices for an early lunch late last month were unavailable, one because the kitchen had run out of an essential ingredient, the other because the dish is being taken off the menu and they hadn't gotten around to printing new ones.
 So, dismissing other, more exotic options (mostly because they seemed overpriced), we both fell back on the tried-and-true choice of Americans everywhere, a plain ol' burger and fries.

 Well, perhaps "plain" ain't quite the mot juste here.
 The burger was on a nice, soft bun, with fresh veggies to grace the assemblage, and an unusual combination of seasonings in the meat.
 It was cooked a little longer than medium, and considering that I'd have ordered it medium-rare (had I been asked), I thought it was a little on the dry side.
 But I use the phrase "plain ol' burger" to distinguish the hamburger from the bison burger, also on the menu.
 This beef was as dry as bison.
 Some may consider that a good thing; I do not; but it was, still, acceptable.
 The fries were nicely seasoned and expertly cooked, but suffered from being composed mostly of the residual shards of cut potatoes.
-Every silver lining has a cloud, and the silver lining here is that it makes you eat them more slowly.
+Every cloud has a silver lining, and the silver lining here is that it makes you eat them more slowly.

 Last city inspection: September 2013